Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: The neuromodulatory systems

-Neuromodulatory systems are highly conserved across a wide range of species, from simple organisms like C. elegans to complex mammals such as humans, underscoring their fundamental role in biological processes (\Cref{fig:F1}).
-This conservation is evident in the presence of similar neuromodulatory nuclei and system architectures across diverse taxa, including birds and reptiles.
-These systems are crucial for enabling organisms to adaptively respond to environmental changes, supporting complex behaviors and cognitive functions.
-Comparative studies across species also reveal how disruptions in neuromodulation can lead to neurological and psychiatric disorders like depression, anxiety, and schizophrenia.
+Given the similar neuromodulatory nuclei and architectures across diverse taxa, neuromodulatory systems are considered to be highly conserved in species spanning from simple invertebrate like \textit{C. elegans} to birds, reptiles and humans,underscoring their fundamental role in cognition (Figure \ref{fig:F1}).
+Studying neuromodulatory functions across species provides insights into their evolutionary origins and adaptive significance.
+Although the complexity of the nervous system vary, the fundamental roles of neuromodulators in perception, cognition and learning highlight their conservation and adaptive value across evolutionary timescales.
+This comparative approach not only deepens our understanding of fundamental organizational principles of the brain, but also informs research on neurological disorders and the development of targeted therapies.

-Throughout evolution, the brain has developed increasingly complex architectures, with neuromodulatory systems playing a key role.
-The emergence of specialized brain regions, particularly the neocortex in mammals, enhanced sensory processing, cognition, and decision-making \citep{hamel_milestones_2022, briscoe_evolution_2019,briscoe_homology_2018}.
+Throughout evolution, the brain has developed complex and specialized brain regions such as the neocortex, which is responsible for high-order cognitive functions \citep{hamel_milestones_2022, briscoe_evolution_2019,briscoe_homology_2018}.
 Neuromodulatory nuclei in the brainstem, midbrain, and forebrain form the foundational architecture of the mammalian brain, coordinating broad behavioral and cognitive states through extensive projections \citep{ocallaghan_locus_2021, shine_catecholaminergic_2018, shine_neuromodulatory_2019}.

-The persistence of neuromodulatory systems underscores their importance in regulating behavior and maintaining neurophysiological balance (\Cref{fig:F1}).
-They enable dynamic adjustments in neural excitability, synaptic plasticity, and network dynamics, which are essential for cognitive flexibility and behavioral adaptability.
-This adaptability allows organisms to thrive in changing environments by efficiently navigating and responding to challenges.
+The persistence of neuromodulatory systems underscores their importance in regulating behavior and maintaining neurophysiological balance (Figure \ref{fig:F1}).
+They enable dynamic adjustments in neural excitability, synaptic plasticity, and network dynamics, which are essential for cognitive flexibility and behavioral adaptability \citep{rodriguez-garcia_enhancing_2024}.
+This adaptability allows organisms to thrive in volatile environments.